MilesJuddPorter/lolViz/README.md

 3. League digit classifier
 4. In game detection (Classifier to determine if image is an active game) - most importantly classifies highlights/replay during stream as not active

+# How it was built
+I webscraped over 500 youtube videos of professional matches - about 1 terabyte worth <br>
+From there I started building out classes to handle different parts of the screen as well as ways to turn the mp4 into images <br>
+I have over 15 sub-folders of things from champion_icon_data_generator to minimap_autoencoder where I built out smaller tools that I could use <br>
+From there I trained and trained and trained until I had workable Neural Networks <br>
+I then went back and made these NNs usable by the package to extract data!

 # Example use:
 ```